Cape Coral / Fort Myers / Lee County

 Bonita Springs brings Gulf access communities, seasonal residents, and homes that may sit unused for stretches before owners return and notice screen damage.
 Estero includes many newer developments with detailed HOA specifications, so mesh choice and finished appearance matter.
 Lehigh Acres is more inland, which changes the salt-air profile, but sun, storms, pets, and routine wear still create plenty of screen repair needs.
 Marco Island and nearby coastal areas deal with extreme salt air and barrier-island exposure that can age frames and fasteners faster than homeowners expect.
 Sanibel and Captiva remain highly aware of hurricane damage and recovery after Ian, so enclosure work there often comes with more questions about durability, timing, and documentation.

 The practical point is simple: where the home sits changes what should be checked.
 A Cape Coral canal cage, an Estero HOA lanai, and a Lehigh Acres backyard enclosure may all need screen repair, but the pressure points are different.
-Good local work notices those differences.
+A useful repair plan accounts for those differences.

 Types of screen mesh: which is right for your enclosure